 You Achieve Scalability

-This is particularly beneficial for larger businesses and enterprises that are increasingly utilizing managed virtual assistant services.
-It's much easier to scale up (or down) as business conditions change.
-Hiring office workers takes approximately 40 days and costs $4,000.
+This is especially advantageous for larger businesses and enterprises that are increasingly adopting managed virtual assistant services.
+It's much easier to expand or reduce staff as business needs fluctuate.
+Hiring office workers takes roughly 40 days and costs $4,000.

-If you're looking to add more VAs through a managed service, you can hire them within a few days.
-Additionally, you can create a team that collaborates effectively for your executives.
+If you want to increase your VAs via a managed service, you can hire them in just a few days.
+You can also build a team that works well together to support your executives.

 You Don't Have To Worry About Security

-Allowing an independent contractor or freelancer to access your work on a BYOD computer presents clear security risks.
-How secure are the PC and the home network it connects to?
+Allowing an independent contractor or freelancer to access your work on a BYOD computer poses clear security risks.
+What is the security level of the PC and the home network it connects to?

 Finally, personal security.
 Is the individual trustworthy?